-Knowing your mental strengths and weaknesses is just as important as knowing whether you have naturally good posture, or are slipping into a slouch.
-If your mind is automatically in a system of negative thoughts, you must catch it just like I do my slouching.
-Your working memory becomes mental muscle and will positively reinforce your good habits later on.
+Knowing your mental strengths and weaknesses is just as important as knowing whether you have naturally good posture or are slipping into a slouch.
+When your mind automatically into its natural system of negative thoughts or unhelpful patterns, you must catch it just like I do my slouching.
+This intentional effort to catch and counteract mental bad habits builds mental muscle memory and will positively reinforce your good habits.

 Train yourself to recognize your thought patterns.
 Train your brain to stop negative patterns.
-Build your mental muscle to be as strong as your physical muscle.
-They are equally important!
+As important as it is to start exercising, we also need to exercise our mental muscles as well.

 Build Your Mental Muscle